blcxtranslations/blcx/_translated/chapter-0040.md

 "Hey, listen to me."
 The man like to grandstand, seeing that they were not paying attention to him, he became agitated.
 "Do you know, the items in the auction are real treasures.
 Just this morning, there were three low-grade spirit tools, two mid-grade spirit tools, and one high-grade spirit tool."

 Speaking of spirit tools, all the cultivators started to become interested.
 Although spirit tools were simplified magical treasures, but their magical power was great.
-Many Foundation Building cultivators did not even have them, so these Spirit Gathering rogue cultivators could only wishfully think of them.
+Many Foundation Establishment cultivators did not even have them, so these Spirit Condensation rogue cultivators could only wishfully think of them.

 Although most of these people have not personally seen them, but they have heard their elders describe spirit tools as having infinite power.